InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2020-11-30-sacrifice.md

 you make the decision
 either to help or to harvest.

+You learn your own patterns.
+Fin would say, "shit rolls downhill."
+Recognizing this, you are empowered to say,
+"the buck stops here."
+With wisdom, you have the ability to break such karmic cycles.

-Knowing them in life and in death makes your relationship more personal;
+Knowing your food in life and in death makes your relationship more personal;
 it makes their sacrifice more meaningful.